kojiishi/switchbot-rs/cli/README.md

 [token-secret]: https://github.com/OpenWonderLabs/SwitchBotAPI#getting-started

-## Interactive Mode
+## Interactive Mode and Batch Mode

+The `switchbot` command can run either interactively, or in the batch mode.

+### Interactive Mode
+[interactive mode]: #interactive-mode

 The `switchbot` command enters the interactive mode when no arguments are specified.
-Please see the [Batch Mode] section if you are looking for non-interactive usage.

 ```shell-session
 $ switchbot